dotlang/language/README.md

 2. Example number 4, is the standard definition of `bool` extended primitive type based on `union` and label types.
 3. In above examples (like example number 1), note that although their binary data representation is the same, `MyInt` and `int` are two separate types.
 This will affect function dispatch.
 Please refer to corresponding section for more information.
 4. You can use casting operator to convert between a named type and it's underlying type.
 Please refer to corresponding section.
+5. In example number 6, you cannot assign `int` to `MyInt` as they are completely different types.